 This process also supports your lymphatic system, which is responsible for clearing out waste and toxins.
 By encouraging lymphatic drainage, massage helps reduce swelling and fluid retention.
 This is especially beneficial after an injury or surgery, but it also helps keep your body’s internal environment clean and healthy on a daily basis.

-Sleep Better and Support Your Immune System
+Enjoy Deeper Sleep and a Stronger Immune System

 If you struggle to get a good night’s rest, massage can be a game-changer.
 By reducing muscle tension and calming your nervous system, it helps prepare your body for deeper, more restorative sleep.
 And quality sleep is directly linked to a stronger immune system.
 When you’re well-rested, your body is better equipped to fight off illness and recover quickly.